 - a continuing physical disability which prevents a patient from leaving a residence without the help of another person

-If you do have one of these conditions and wish to register for the Minor Ailment Service or require a prescription to be dispensed in England you will benefit from holding a Medical Exemption Certificate.
+If you do have one of these conditions and require a prescription to be dispensed in England you will benefit from holding a Medical Exemption Certificate.
 For patients who do not have these requirements, there is no need to apply for a Medical Exemption Certificate.

 Contact your GP practice and request a Medical Exemption (EC92A) form to be completed by your GP.
 Your GP is required to complete the EC92A to verify that you have a medical condition that entitles you to free NHS prescriptions.